lyhiving/baserow2/docs/guides/formula-technical-guide.md

 # Baserow Formula Technical Guide

 This guide explains the inner workings of Baserow formulas for developers.
-You will come away with an understanding of how to make changes to the Baserow formula language itself, how to add your own functions or types and the various design decisions made.

-> Links to the relevant code as reference links throughout the guide so you can quickly
-> dive into relevant parts of the code!

 See the [understanding baserow formulas guide](./understanding-baserow-formulas.md) if you instead want a general guide of how to use formulas as a user within Baserow.